simplyspoke/ubuntu-workstation/README.md

 The first optional action this script offers is to overwrite the existing `~/.bash_profile` with the one present in the `files/` directory.
 This new `.bash_profile` provides a good collection of useful customizations and functions that are designed to enhance our terminal experience.
 It is a good idea to review that file to learn more about what is provided.

-### Xcode

-As this is for a development workstation, the first thing we do is confirm that we have XCode installed.
-If it is, we continue, otherwise we install it.

-### Finder

-Our next step is to make some basic system adjustments particularly to the finder.
-We...

-* Show the Library folder
-* Show hidden files
-* Show the path bar
-* Show the status bar

-### Homebrew
+### Apt-Get

-Homebrew is a very powerful package manager for OSX, so we go ahead and get it installed and a few additional packages:
+Lets go ahead and get it installed and a few additional packages:

-* mas
 * bash-completion
 * gedit
 * git